graylog-labs/graylog-contentpack-cisco-catalyst/README.md

-# graylog-contentpack-cisco-catalyst
+## Graylog content pack for Cisco Catalyst devices

-Graylog content pack for Cisco Catalyst devices
+This content pack will spawn a Graylog message input on UDP port 11001 and properly parse messages from your Cisco Catalyst devices.
+Configure your Catalyst devices to send syslog messages to this port.